sussmanLab/cellGPU/README.md

 * (4) GPU STEP: Move particles around based on forces and some activity
 * (5) GPU: Check for any topological transitions.
 Update all data structures on the GPU, and then the cycle of (2)-(5) can repeat.

+## Classes of note

+* Simple2DActiveCell -- a class (which inherits from Simple2DCell) with data structures and functions common to many off-lattice cell models with active dynamics
+* AVM2D -- A child of Simple2DActiveCell implements a simple 2D dynamic ("active") vertex model
+* DelaunayMD -- A core engine that operates as described above in ''Basic idea''
+* SPV2D -- A child class of DelaunayMD that implements the 2D SPV model forces.
+* cellListGPU -- makes cell lists using the GPU

+* DelaunayNP -- Calculates the Delaunay triangulation in a non-periodic 2D domain (via naive Bowyer-Watson)

+* DelaunayCGAL --Calculates the Delaunay triangulation in either a periodic or non-periodic 2D domain (via CGAL)

+* DelaunayLoc -- Calculates candidate 1-rings of particles by finding an enclosing polygon of nearby points and finding all points in the circumcircle of the point and any two consecutive vertices of that polygon.

 ## CITATIONS